 Trims White lace, brocade ribbon, pearl buttons

-Props Other ideas, a mini-cookbook, whisk, or spoon
+Props Optional ideas include a mini cookbook, whisk, or spoon

 How to Make a Gnome